 SECTION 6.06 Financing and Other Actions for Special Dividend.
 Promptly following the date of this Agreement, C Co and F Co shall each use its commercially reasonable efforts to arrange for adequate and appropriate financing facilities (which may include existing facilities or the facility contemplated by the SunTrust Commitment) and other debt funding sources to provide the cash, when taken together with C Co's available excess cash, necessary to pay, as set forth below, the Special Dividend, such financing facilities to be on terms reasonably acceptable to F Co.
 Prior to the Closing Date and subject to satisfaction or waiver of the conditions to both parties' obligations to consummate the Merger in Article VII, the Board of Directors of C Co shall declare the Special Dividend payable to shareholders of C Co of record immediately prior to the Effective Time (the "Special Dividend Recipients") if sufficient funds are available therefor and to the extent such declaration and payment is permitted by applicable law.
-C Co shall take such actions as it deems necessary to adjust all outstanding C Co Options and C Co Restricted Stock Units as of the record date for the Special Dividend in order to ensure that all such options and units maintain their intrinsic value and provide the same economic benefit to the holders thereof, as determined prior to the payment of the Special Dividend, to account for the payment of the Special Dividend.
+C Co shall take such actions as it deems their intrinsic value and provide the same economic benefit to the holders thereof, as determined prior to the payment of the Special Dividend, to account for the payment of the Special Dividend.
 C Co will use its commercially reasonable efforts to cause the closing price of the C Co Common Stock as reported by the NYSE as of the trading day close most recently occurring prior to the Effective Time is reported as ex-dividend with respect to the Special Dividend.